xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

-       Packet/IO capabilities have existed in IOS-XR since 6.0.0+, allowing applications to bind to XR interfaces in the kernel, open up the TCP/UDP ports, transmit/receive TCP/UDP traffic along with exception traffic such as ping, IPv6 multicast etc.
+       Packet/IO capabilities have existed in IOS-XR since 6.0.0+, allowing applications to bind to XR interfaces in the kernel, open up the TCP/UDP ports, transmit/receive TCP/UDP traffic along with exception traffic such as icmp, icmpv6, IPv6 multicast etc.
        {: .notice--info}